Austria, Luxembourg eye legal steps in EU nuclear energy row | DW | 21.01.2022

 Gewessler said Vienna had "serious concerns" about nuclear energy being too expensive and too slow to actually help in the fight against climate change.
 Earlier this week, the minister also pointed to the issue of nuclear waste and that it has not yet been solved.

-"It is as if we are giving our children a backpack and saying 'you'll get rid of it one day,'" Gewessler told the AFP news agency.
+"It is as if we are giving our children a backpack and saying 'you'll get rid of it one day'."
+She told the AFP news agency.

 "If it happens, it would be greenwashing," she said.